erlang/erlang-org/_posts/2022-05-12-faster-rand.md

     16#7fa6502 * X + C.
 ```

-The 32-bit digits of the base generator do not perform very
+The 32-bit digits of this base generator do not perform very
 well in [PRNG tests], but actually the low 16 bits pass
 2 TB in [PractRand] and 1 TB with the bits reversed,
 which is surprisingly good.
 The problem of bad spectral scores